TELEVISION RULES & GUIDELINES*

 • Teleplays must have a CLEAN COVER PAGE.
 This means the title only on the cover, no author’s name/contact information.
 If submitting a hardcopy script, please include two cover pages.
 The first, containing only the title of the entry, should be attached directly to the screenplay.
 The second including the title, author's name, address and phone number should be submitted unattached to the script.
 If submitting electronically, please ensure that your name and contact information DO NOT appear on the title page.

-• Teleplays must be original pilots or spec scripts for any network or cable program that was on air between 2014 and spring 2016.
+• Teleplays must be (a) from 30 to 75 pages in length; AND (b) original pilots or spec scripts for any network or cable program that was on air between 2014 and spring 2016.

 • If sending by mail, do not send originals.
 Materials will not be returned under any circumstances.